Baltic Gas Interconnector

-The Baltic Gas Interconnector was a project of the natural gas submarine pipeline between Germany, Denmark and Sweden.
+The Baltic Gas Interconnector was a 2001 project of a natural gas submarine pipeline in the Baltic Sea between Germany, Denmark and Sweden.
 The pipeline would connect the existing pipeline networks of southern Scandinavian and Continental European countries in order to secure uninterrupted supply of natural gas.

 Route

-In Germany, landfall of the pipeline was to be in Rostock area.
+In Germany, landfall of the pipeline was to be in Rostock area in the north-eastern part of Germany.
 The German onshore section was to include a compressor station and a connection to the existing gas network.
 The length of planned offshore section was around 200 km.
-The Danish landing point was to be in Avedøre, and the pipeline was planned to connect with the Avedøre power plant.
-In Sweden, the landing point was to be in Trelleborg and the Swedish onshore section was to continue approximately 20 km to the existing gas grid.
+The Danish landing point was to be in Avedøre in the eastern part of Denmark, and the pipeline was planned to connect with the Avedøre power plant.
+In Sweden, the landing point was to be in Trelleborg on the southern tip of Sweden, and the Swedish onshore section was to continue approximately 20 km to the existing gas grid.

 Technical features

 The pipeline was designed for a pressure of 150 bar with a diameter of 28 to 32 in.
 The planned annual capacity was 3 e9m3 with option for later increase up to 10 e9m3.

 The consortium to build the Baltic Gas Interconnector consisted of DONG Energy (originally Energi E2), Hovedstadsregionens Naturgas (HNG), VNG - Verbundnetz Gas AG, E.ON Sverige AB, Göteborgs Energi, Lunds Energi and Öresundskraft.